 Related: Surface Laptop 3 vs MacBook Pro

-The Surface Neo will arrive in the “Holiday season” 2020.
+Microsoft revealed the innovative device will arrive in the “Holiday season” of 2020.

-Surface Neo specs: How powerful is the Surface Neo?
+Surface Neo price – How much will the Surface Neo cost?

 Related: Surface Pro 7 vs iPad Pro